Toronto 3 America 1: Giovinco puts MLS champions on track for final

-Toronto drew first blood against America in their CONCACAF Champions League semi-final, claiming an impressive 3-1 victory over the Mexican giants.

-Sebastian Giovinco inspired Toronto, the former Juventus forward opening the scoring before goals from Jozy Altidore and Ashtone Morgan settled Tuesday's entertaining opening leg.
+Sebastian Giovinco inspired Toronto, the former Juventus forward opening the scoring before goals from Jozy Altidore and Ashtone Morgan settled Wednesday's (AEST) entertaining opening leg.

-MLS champions Toronto made a dream start at BMO Field when Giovinco converted a ninth-minute penalty.
+MLS champion Toronto made a dream start at BMO Field when Giovinco converted a ninth-minute penalty.

 Toronto's lead was short-lived, however, following Andres Ibarguen's stunning solo equaliser.